 Auto insurance and car electrical problems – the bottom line

 Standard auto insurance will cover your car’s electrical problems.
 But they must be due to sudden and unexpected issues.
 Therefore, proper maintenance of the electrical system in your vehicle is essential.
 Maintenance could be costly, and you might consider buying used parts to make it easier.
 But that is not advisable.
-Only certified professionals do your vehicle repairs.
+Only certified professionals do your vehicle repairs and car air con servicing.
 They should also use new and genuine parts for replacements.
 That way, you can rule out wear and tear or neglect as a cause of car electrical problems.
 A well-maintained car and proper auto insurance cover mean you can rest easy.
 Any electrical issues will be sudden and unexpected, and insurance will have your back.